b2renger/PdDroidPublisher/_posts/2015-11-01-Publishing_Stack.md

 #Download last distribution

-* Go [here](https://github.com/b2renger/PdDroidPublisher/releases) and dowload the latest release (PdPartyPublisher-X.Y.Z.zip file).
+* Go [here](https://github.com/b2renger/PdDroidPublisher/releases) and dowload the latest release (PdPartyPublisher-X.Y.Z.zip file - do not mistake it with the source code right below, you want the first downloadable file here).
 * Extract it to a directory that is convenient for you.

 <a name="import"/>